 For more than 15 years, Kristi Manning has been dedicated to help maximize humanitarian relief efforts, working as a consultant, field operations manager, project director, and international event organizer for non-profits worldwide.
 She combines expertise in both institutional aid and grassroots initiatives, providing support in fundraising, planning, implementation and monitoring of local and global development programs.
 Manning is the co-founder of The Next Right Thing, non-profit connecting critically ill or injured children from developing nations with free medical treatment and transport.
 Her clients include Dubai Cares, The Starbright Foundation, Carrie-On, Paul Newman’s Painted Turtle Camp, and the Strongheart Fellowship.

-Daniela Papi is the founder of youth leadership and education organization, PEPY CAMBODIA, and PEPY Tours, a travel company devoted to learning opportunities in the development sector.
-She completed her MBA as a Skoll Scholar at Oxford’s Said Business School and works as an adviser for NGOs, foundations & CSR programs.
-Daniela has received numerous awards from such institutes as the Notre Dame’s Social Venture Business Plan committee, National Geographic, Ashoka’s Changemakers, and the Cartier Women’s Initiative.
-She is a TEDx Speaker and active writer about voluntourism and development challenges on her blog, Lessons I Learned.
+Daniela Papi is the founder of youth leadership and education organization, PEPY Cambodia, and PEPY Tours, a travel company devoted to learning opportunities in the development sector.
+She and her team in Cambodia launched Learning Service, an education and advocacy website to help people rethink volunteer travel.
+She is currently working with a global team on a book with the same title.
+After completing her MBA at Oxford’s Saïd Business School, Daniela began working at the University through the Skoll Centre for Social Entrepreneurship where she teaches a class as well as manages a student leadership program.
+Daniela works as an adviser for NGOs, foundations, & CSR programs and the organizations she has started have received numerous awards from such institutes as the Notre Dame’s Social Venture Business Plan committee, National Geographic, Ashoka’s Changemakers, and the Cartier Women’s Initiative.
+She is an active writer and speaker on topics of development, from TEDx, Stanford Social Innovation Review, and Forbes.com to her own blog, Lessons I Learned.

-Maryann Bylander received her PhD in Sociology from the University of Texas.
-She is currently a Senior Teaching Fellow in the Department of Development Studies at SOAS, University of London where she teaches on issues of development, globalization, inequality, and migration.
-Maryann has worked with several NGOs in Southeast Asia, and currently serves as the Chair of the Board of Directors for PEPY, an educational development organization in Cambodia.
+Maryann Bylander is an Assistant Professor of Sociology at Lewis and Clark College in Portland, Oregon.
+Maryann’s current research and teaching interests focus on migration, development, gender and debt.
+Prior to joining Lewis and Clark she was a Senior Teaching Fellow in the Department of Development Studies at SOAS (University of London), where she continues to be involved in migration-related research.
+Maryann has worked with several NGOs in Southeast Asia, and currently serves on the Board of Directors for PEPY, an educational development organization in Cambodia.